I understand your frustration, but restoring an old backup on to a brand new machine is not exactly what image backups are for.

 When your hard disk fails

-If your hard disk fails, you’re not necessarily going to replace your entire compute.
+If your hard disk fails, you’re not necessarily going to replace your entire computer.
 Most people and businesses will simply go out and get a replacement hard drive (often a slightly bigger one to increase the capacity) and simply swap out the old drive for the new.

 That’s a perfect scenario for an image backup.